-3 As a rule of thumb, the cost of pollution abatement regulations is high for those industries with few options for input substitution, and lower for industries with a higher degree of substitution.
+As a rule of thumb, the cost of pollution abatement regulations is high for those industries with few options for input substitution, and lower for industries with a higher degree of substitution.
 But this rule does not mean it is easy to speak precisely about how big a difference exists between different sectors, what will be the probable response of different sectors and what is the optimal policy design to ensure the best possible response.
 Given that policy design does not occur in a politically neutral environment, Powell and Snape (1992), in discussing the ORANI-based models, have suggested four broad aims to guide the work of the economic modeling community:

-[□] Models should not be run entirely within a university or entirely within the client policy agencies;
+- models should not be run entirely within a university or entirely within the client policy agencies;

-[□] models should be accompanied by full public documentation of data, methods and results;
+- models should be accompanied by full public documentation of data, methods and results;

-[□] modelers should involve policy clientele in the design stage of model building,;
+· modelers should involve policy clientele in the design stage of model building;

-[□] model-building should be at arm's length from executive government.
+model-building should be at arm's length from executive government.

-4 For an excellent example of a CGE model applied to estimate economics costs of environmental regulations, see Dale Jorgenson and Peter Wilcoxen, "Energy, the Environment and Economic Growth", Volume 2, MIT Press, 1998.
+For an excellent example of a CGE model applied to estimate economics costs of environmental regulations, see Jorgenson and Wilcoxen, 1998.
+49

-5 For a review of recent studies linking future economic policies with probable environmental impacts and more general economic-environmental forecast and futures-based work, see Background Note #3 (CEC 1999e).
+For a review of recent studies linking future economic policies with probable environmental impacts and more 50 general economic-environmental forecast and futures-based work, see Background Note #3 (CEC 1999d).

-Because of the emergence of the new economy, even economic forecasting by itself is becoming more difficult.
-Information and communications technology would seem to have enabled and speeded up trade liberalization and globalization, creating greater demand for trade liberation, for example, in areas such as the service sector.
-The technology has also become an endogenous variable that is hard to model.
-For example, many see information technologies as an increasingly important part of the explanation, not only for growth in productivity, but also for growing gaps in productivity between countries such as the United States and Canada.
-In looking at the novel intersection of high growth, low inflation and information technologies in the American economy, the International Monetary Fund observed that the current U.S. economic boom might not be the advent of a new age so much as a series of "fortuitous but temporary events" contributing to rapid economic growth in the late 1990s.1 U.S. Federal Reserve Chairman Alan Greenspan said he saw "something profoundly different in the postwar business cycle," with technological innovation increasingly driving productivity growth and labor-saving equipment leading to lower prices and improved delivery lead times.2 "Profoundly different" things and "fortuitous but temporary events" are difficult to build into models for economic forecasting, let alone those addressing economic impacts on the environment.
+In looking at the novel intersection of high growth, low inflation and information technologies in the American economy, the International Monetary Fund observed that the current US economic boom might not be the advent of a new age so much as a series of "fortuitous but temporary events" contributing to rapid economic growth in the late 1990s.
+US Federal Reserve Chairman Alan Greenspan said he saw "something profoundly different in the postwar business cycle," with technological innovation increasingly driving productivity growth and labor-saving equipment leading to lower prices and improved delivery lead times.
+"Profoundly different" things and "fortuitous but temporary events" are difficult to build into models for economic forecasting, let alone those addressing economic impacts on the environment.

 Similarly, because the economic effects of trade policy are not easily understood, it remains extremely difficult to make quantitative estimates of environmental changes induced by trade liberalization.
-This observation applies particularly to modeling efforts to test the Kuznets curve hypothesis, which states that after initial worsening of environmental quality as GDP per capita increases, the trends turn around and environmental quality improves as incomes continue to rise.3 Modeling efforts to test this hypothesis can only reach the conclusion that a single indicator such as GDP per capita is a not reliable barometer for trends in environmental quality.
+This observation applies particularly to modeling efforts to test the Kuznets curve hypothesis, which states that after initial worsening of environmental quality as GDP per capita increases, the trends turn around and environmental quality improves as incomes continue to rise.
+53 Modeling efforts to test this hypothesis can only reach the conclusion that a single indicator such as GDP per capita is a not reliable barometer for trends in environmental quality.
 In addition, other economic and non-economic factors such as compositional, technological, regulatory, and scale effects often exert stronger pressures on environmental quality.
-These factors are intricate in their impact and must be modeled to forecast whether environmental quality will increase, stay the same or worsen, as well as which economic sectors and environmental media will be affected the most by rises in trade and GDP per capita.4
+These factors are intricate in their impact and must be modeled to forecast whether environmental quality will increase, stay the same or worsen, as well as which economic sectors and environmental media will be affected the most by rises in trade and GDP per capita.
+54